deny-joefakri/Carousell/README.md

   Report is located at: `./build/reports/detekt`

-## Run the App: Deploy the app to an emulator or physical device.
+## Run the App

+- Deploy the app to an emulator or physical device.
-Submitting the Assignment

-After completing the assignment, archive the project and submit it via email with the subject line: [Your Name](Android Coding Challenge).

-Thank you for reviewing this project.
-Your feedback is highly appreciated!
+## Acknowledgment

+This project was built using the Android template provided by Nimble.
+I want to express my gratitude to Nimble for making such an excellent template available.
+It has greatly streamlined my development process and ensured the project maintains a high standard of quality.
+You can find credit to Nimble’s template source in my public GitHub projects.

+---